-Wild weather partially derails train in Central North Island - NZ Herald
+Wild weather partially derails train in central North Island - NZ Herald

-Wild weather has lashed the North Island and left many parts of Feilding and Manawatū under water the last 24 hours, and impacted the country's main trunk line last night after the northbound freight train partially de-railed.
+Wild weather has lashed the North Island and left many parts of Feilding and Manawatū under water the past 24 hours, and impacted the country's main trunk line last night after the northbound freight train partially derailed.

+Meanwhile, Counties Energy is warning of possible outages from this evening due to high winds from thunderstorms.

 KiwiRail's Siva Sivapakkiam said the crash happened about 11pm as the train travelled south of Hunterville.